lzell/AIProxySwift/README.md

 Use this package to add [AIProxy](https://www.aiproxy.pro) support to your iOS and macOS apps.
 AIProxy lets you depend on AI APIs safely without building your own backend.
-Three levels of security are applied to keep your API key secure and your AI bill predictable:
+Five levels of security are applied to keep your API key secure and your AI bill predictable:

 - Certificate pinning
 - DeviceCheck verification
 - Split key encryption
+- Per user rate limits
+- Per IP rate limits

 ## Installation